Cloud-Code-Academy/module2-integration-best-practices-mhphilips3/README.md

 2. ## ExchangeRateQueueable.cls
 I found out (amazingly, through my Integration Log) that my scheduled job was firing, but erroring because "Callout from scheduled Apex not supported."
 I implemented this class, instantiated and enqueued from the scheduler class, to handle the callout.
 3. Used External Credential/Principal/Named Credential combination for authentication.
+4. ## Add support for multiple base currencies
+   - ## This is all done in the feature branch and not pulled into the main, which will violate the tests
+   - Added a Custom Metadata Type to give administrator the ability to change currencies and include multiple currencies
+   - Refactored Queueable class, Scheduler class, and service class to accomodate this change.
+Works great and logs the multiple callouts all in one Integration Log!!!

 # Cloud Code Academy - Integration Developer Program
 ## Lesson 2: Exchange Rate API Integration - Best Practices